signalfx/integrations/collectd-elasticsearch/README.md

 ### LICENSE

-This plugin is released under the Apache 2.0 license.
-See [LICENSE](https://github.com/signalfx/collectd-elasticsearch/blob/master/LICENSE.txt) for more details.
+This integration is released under the Apache 2.0 license.
+See [LICENSE](./LICENSE) for more details.

 ### CHANGELOG